MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-office365.md

 ---

-# Office 365: Configuration for clients and online services
+# Office 365: Configuration for clients and online services to use the Azure Rights Management service

 >*Applies to: Azure Information Protection, Office 365*